fairfieldhannah/portfolio/finalproject2.md

 **c.** My interview script is:
 1. What is the visualization portraying?
+-The Us dark/light for overdose deaths.
+-
-2. What stands out to you in this visualization?
+3. What stands out to you in this visualization?
+-i'm surprised missouri is light.
+WV and alaska are very dark. the neighboring states aren't as dark -I expected to see higher populations with higher drug overdoses than rural
-3. Is there anything you would change about this visualization?
+5. Is there anything you would change about this visualization?
+-no
-4. Is this information alarming or expected?
+7. Is this information alarming or expected?
+-did not expect it, see above. problem in every state regardless of size
-5. If this information portrayed your local area, how would you react?
+9. If this information portrayed your local area, how would you react?
+-I would hope our state government is doing somethng to help with education on drugs

+**1. What did you gather from this information?**
+-I learned more about the drug overdoses in the county **2.
+What stands out to you?**
+I was surprised Missouri wasn't higher.
+I was also surprised West Virginia was so high.
+I would've expected California, New York, and Texas to be higher.
+**3. Is there anything you would change about my delivery?**
+-No. All clear and easy to follow
+**4. Is this information alarming or expected?**
+Alarming to me.
+Because I'm not familiar with anybody taking drugs so I wasn't anticipating that it's affecting that many people.
+**5. If this information portrayed your local area, how would you react?**
+It would be helpful to know if this is a community problem, and what are we doing to help it?

 ### User research: findings